PortlandStatePowerLab/raspberrypi-tutorial/Errors/README.md

 # Errors Nicole encountered while setting up the Raspberry Pis:

-## Errors with getting cmake to build
+## Errors with building cmake files
 When trying to execute:
 ```
 $ cmake --build